 Value for money: Value for money is concerned with the appropriate use of resources and ensuring continual improvement of services delivered.

-SPT and SCTS responsibilities The Partnership and Joint Committee have a specific responsibility to ensure that arrangements have been made to secure best value.
+The Partnership and Joint Committee have a specific responsibility to ensure that arrangements have been made to secure best value.
 They are responsible for ensuring that these matters are given due priority and resources, and that proper procedures are established and operate satisfactorily.